 Xili Sports and Cultural Center

 The basketball court is above the main venue where big matches will be held.
-From bottom up, there is a plaza level with lobby, and the service levels containing all dressing rooms, next to the main hall.
+From bottom-up, there is a plaza level with lobby, and the service levels containing all dressing rooms, next to the main hall.
 Above this is a second basketball venue surrounded by a mezzanine for badminton, fitness spaces, and a sports bar.
-Finally, the pool building is a compact volume lifted up one floor from the plaza level.
-Below the pools are service spaces, dressing rooms and the location of the wellness areas.
+Finally, the pool building is a compact volume that lifted up one floor from the plaza level.
+Below the pools are service spaces, dressing rooms, and the location of the wellness areas.

 Location: Shenzhen, China

 Design Team: Winy Maas, Jacob van Rijs, Nathalie de Vries, Wenchian Shi, Gustavo van Staveren, Tiantian Zhang, Daehee Suk, Duong Vu Hong, Patryk Slusarski, Xiaoting Chen, Mikel Vazquez, and Bowen Zhu

 Programme & Size: 105,000m2 centre including a 20,000m2 theatre-amphitheatre, 15,000m2 Basketball-Badminton arena, 10,000m2 multifunctional arena and 6,000m2 swimming pool

 Type: Mixed Use, Cultural Center, Sports Center